 This book is a response to lengthy, overstuffed grammar manuals often produced by major educational institutions.
 Learning the proper use of language doesn’t have to be torture.
 In fact, it can be quite fun and this book proves it.

-It contains 50 quick chapters, 4 to 5 pages long that discuss language in a conversational way.
+It contains 50 quick chapters, 4 to 5 pages long, that discuss language conversationally.